TICCIH Statutes / DATED 22 December 1999

 H. DETERMINATION OF TRUSTEESHIP

-3- is absent without the permission of the Trustees from all their meetings held within a period of six months and the trustees resolve that his or her office be vacated; or
+(3) is absent without the permission of the Trustees from all their meetings held within a period of three years and the trustees resolve that his or her office be vacated; or

 If a vacancy occurs the Trustees shall note the fact in their minute book at their next meeting.
 Any eligible trustee may be re-appointed.
 So long as there shall be fewer than two trustees none of the powers or discretions hereby or by law vested in the Trustees shall be exercisable except for the purpose of appointing a new trustee or trustees.

 The Trustees shall hold at least one meeting in each year.
 Meetings may be held electronically.

 The first meeting of the Trustees shall be called by the first named trustees or if no meeting has been called within three months after the date of this deed by any two of the Trustees.
 Subsequent meetings shall be arranged by the Trustees at their meetings or may be called at any time by the chairman or any two trustees upon not less than ten days’ notice being given to the other trustees.

 The first chairman of the Board shall (subject to his or her appointment as a trustee) be Professor Louis Bergeron.
 The National Representatives at the first general meeting and subsequently at each general meeting thereafter shall elect the President from amongst the Trustees who shall hold office until the next general meeting of the members The president/chairman can stand for a maximum of three consecutive terms.
 If the chairman is not present within ten minutes after the time appointed for holding a meeting or there is no chairman the trustees present shall choose one of their number to be chairman of the meeting.